- Graduated from University of Chicago – Pritzker School of Medicine.

 - Specialty Certification in Anesthesiology, American Board of Anesthesiology

 - Clinical Informatics, American Board of Preventive Medicine

 - Vanderbilt University, American Medical Association, Health 2047, Healthy Tennessee, U.S. Navy

 Brief Bio . . . .

-Dr. Jesse Ehrenfeld currently serves as Secretary of the Board of Trustees of the American Medical Association.
+Dr. Jesse Ehrenfeld currently serves as Chair-Elect of the Board of Trustees of the American Medical Association.
 He is a Professor of Anesthesiology, Surgery, Biomedical Informatics and Health Policy at Vanderbilt University School of Medicine.
 He divides his time among clinical practice, teaching, and research.
-He also serves as Director of Education Research for the Vanderbilt Office of Health Sciences Education, Director of the Vanderbilt Program for LGBTI Health, and Associate Director of the Vanderbilt Anesthesiology & Perioperative Informatics Research (VAPIR) Division.
+He also serves as Director of Education Research for the Vanderbilt Office of Health Sciences Education, Director of the Vanderbilt Program for LGBTQ Health, and Associate Director of the Vanderbilt Anesthesiology & Perioperative Informatics Research (VAPIR) Division.

 In addition to his work with the AMA, Dr. Ehrenfeld has served on the governing boards of the American Society of Anesthesiologists Resident Component, the Massachusetts Medical Society and the Illinois State Medical Society.
 He also served as speaker of the house of delegates of the Massachusetts Medical Society for 6 years.